IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 We can take our network and replicate it, and then introduce _mutations_ to the replicas.
 The idea borrowed from evolution: random variations in the network&rsquo;s weights may lead to better performance.
-For simplicity, only the best model from any given set will be chosen to &ldquo;reproduce&rdquo; like this, and it will also survive to the next generation, to provide a comparison and avoid performance regressing.
+For simplicity, only the best model from any given set will be chosen to &ldquo;reproduce&rdquo; like this, and it will also survive to the next generation, to act as a comparison and avoid performance regressing.

 To train the network, we can now follow a simple loop: